MissionMedical/mm-server/README.md

-# cm-server
+# Christ Medical: Server
-Christ Medical: back-end server application
+Server-side application for the "Christ Medical" project